 Figure 1 shows the trajectory of impacts on management practices for the overall Anexo K management score, and for the scores under the five separate areas of finances, human resources, logistics, marketing and sales, and production practices.
+The control group shows a gradual improvement in practices over time, which we attribute to the diagnostic and our data requests.
 We see that the individual treatment group sharply improves practices overall, and in all five areas, during the implementation phase, while the control group improves by much less.
-The group treatment likewise sharply improves practices for this treatment group during the implementation phase, and end up with practices at or above where the individual treatment group ended.
-This improvement in management then persists for the following year for both groups.
+The group treatment likewise sharply improves practices for this treatment group during the implementation phase, and ends up with practices at or above where the individual treatment group ended.
+This improvement in management then persists during the following year for both groups.
 Figure 2 compares the distributions of management practices at baseline, and at the last follow-up, for the three groups.
 Kolmogorov-Smirnov tests show we cannot reject equality of distributions at baseline, but at the endline, both the individual and group treatments are significantly different from the control group (p-values 0.004 and 0.003 respectively), although are not significantly different from each other (p-value 0.643).

 For our regression analysis, we therefore classify our data into three periods: baseline, during the intervention (measured at the end of implementation for the individual and group treatments, and the first follow-up for the control group), and post-intervention (measured at the one-year follow-up post-intervention for the individual and group treatments, and the second follow-up for the control group).
 This time-shifts the data for the group treatment to account for the delay in implementation, which meant that its follow-ups took place a year later than the other two groups.
 We then estimate the following ANCOVA regression (McKenzie, 2012) for t=2 (during) and t=3 (post-intervention) that controls for the randomization triplets and the baseline level of management practices, and allows the impacts to vary during the intervention from post-intervention:

-$$AnexoK{i,t} = \alpha + \beta_1 Individual_i During{i,t} + \beta_2 Individual_i Post{i,t}$$

-$$\gamma_1 Group_i During{i,t} + \beta \gamma_2 Group_i Post{i,t} + \sum{g=1}^{53} \delta_g 1(i \in g) + \theta 1(t = 3)$$

-$$+ \rho AnexoK{i,1} + \varepsilon{i,t}$$ (1)
+$$\begin{aligned} AnexoK{i,t} &= \alpha + \beta_1 Individual_i During_t + \beta_2 Individual_i Post_t \\ \gamma_1 Group_i During_t + \beta\gamma_2 Group_i Post_t + \sum{g=1}^{53} \delta_g 1(i \in g) + \theta Post_t \\ + \rho AnexoK{i,1} + \varepsilon{i,t} \end{aligned}$$ (1)